data-umbrella/data-umbrella.github.io/_posts/2022-04-15-pymc-sprint-summary.md

 ## Goals of the Sprint

-The PyMC maintainers had a number of outcomes they had hoped to achieve by holding this sprint.
+The PyMC team members had a number of outcomes they had hoped to achieve by holding this sprint.
 They wanted to provide an on-ramp that would attract and support new contributors who may potentially become returning contributors.
 The project team also wanted more people in the community to be introduced and become familiar *generally* with probabilistic programming, open source and documentation in large libraries.
 And the team wanted *specifically* for the community to become acquainted with PyMC and Bayesian methods and pique their interests.

 Oriol created [extensive documentation](https://pymc-data-umbrella.xyz/en/latest/webinars/index.html) to facilitate onboarding new contributors with ease.
-This newly created dossier was also intended for current contributors as well as maintainers to expand their knowledge of PyMC project, its documentation,  its codebase and with the latest version 4, as it was a significant change.
+This newly created dossier was also intended for current contributors as well as PyMC team members to expand their knowledge of PyMC project, its documentation,  its codebase and with the latest version 4, as it was a significant change.
 This was also expected to increase the discourse and interaction amongst the PyMC team.

-The team also put together a series of presentations by library maintainers which are available on YouTube, with the intention of having these resources available beyond the sprint event.
+The team also put together a series of presentations by PyMC team members which are available on YouTube, with the intention of having these resources available beyond the sprint event.

 ## Sprint Days
 The [PyMC sprint schedule](https://pymc-data-umbrella.xyz/en/latest/sprint/index.html) was: